adamhigerd/dcmon/README.md

 `dcmon.lua` file, or launch it from the directory containing it.

 On macOS, use `open /path/to/dcmon.app --args /path/to/docker-compose.yml`.

+If launched without any parameters and no `docker-compose.yml` or `dcmon.lua` file is found, then the last opened file will be used.
+If no file has been opened before, or if the file could not be opened successfully, then dcmon will prompt the user to choose a file.

 ### Keyboard shortcuts